 The two kiteboarding schools present on Atlantis Beach have boats always ready to rescue kiters in distress.
 This makes for the peace of mind as you know someone is watching over you, and for US$20 the rescue, this is a far better option than floating away!
 Bruno had the opportunity to enjoy the ride after he lost his kite, the leash breaking up when attempting to jump.
 Boats are part of the beginner packages, following each new kiter, so as you progress in your lesson, the instructor on the boat can pick you up and bring you back to the beach safely.

 I took lessons from Kiteboarding Bonaire, founded and managed by Roan Jaspars & Freek Hoving, two Dutch expats and kite experts.
 They have a team of kiteboard instructors ready to help you out on the water in no time.
-Thanks to Bruno’s enduring patience, I had enough land hours flying the trainer kite that they put me on the water after a short test on land.
+Thanks to Bruno’s enduring patience, I had enough land hours flying the trainer kite that they put me in the water after a short test on land.

-It was definitely liberating to have the open ocean in front of me.
+It was liberating to have the open ocean in front of me.
 As scary as off-shore sounds (and believe it, I first thought – no way!), it has the definite benefit for beginners to be able to let go of the kite no matter what.
 No beach to hit, no swimmer to bother, no building to hurt yourself on to – just open water miles open.
 And it helped – a lot.
-Back in the Bay Area, winds are mostly onshore or side-shore so I am always weary to hit the land or someone.
+Back in the Bay Area, winds are mostly onshore or side-shore, so I am always wary to hit the land or someone.

 The next session, Joel grabbed a board for me – this was getting serious… After adapting the foot-straps, off we went into the water.
-Trying to put the board on while keeping the kite at 12 was challenging – this was definitely a learning curve, not to move hands if you move your head or foot.
+Trying to put the board on while keeping the kite at 12 was challenging – this was a learning curve, not to move hands if you move your head or foot.
 Sounds easy enough, right?
 Well, think again with waves pushing around and wind having a mind on its own, leading the kite left and right… The first couple of times ended up with me and the board parting our way, or the kite landing flat and hard on the water.
 But perseverance paid off – board on my feet, it was time to waterstart.
 From 12 to 1, back 12, and 2 – theory says you should be on the board sailing… It took me several repeats to finally get my lower self up and riding.
 YES!

 That ride was memorable!
 Not only because it was the first one, stayed up for a while, but more especially because I was going upwind and towards the coral and beach!
 Not where you want to head to when you are a beginner and don’t know what you are doing.
 The problem was, I was not paying attention to my surroundings.
 I was thrilled to be riding, more focused on my posture and my kite than anything else.
 Luckily, thanks to the microphone, Joel started shouting “let it go, let it go!
 NOW!”.
-Not sure why (I was having fun!) but trusting his reason, I let it go – one of the benefit of the open sea right there.
+Not sure why (I was having fun!) but trusting his reason, I let it go – one of the benefits of the open sea right there.
 Then I realized how close I was to the coral.
 It could have been a different story if not for the mic and Joel’s quick reaction.

 But I was riding!
 And I was having fun.
 And I was not freaking out in the wide-open ocean.
 I was converted.

-We had lighter winds during the following sessions and I went out on a 12m and even a 15m at some points.
+We had lighter winds during the following sessions, and I went out on a 12m and even a 15m at some points.
 Both took some getting-used to, especially the 15m – what a monster kite, slow to react and quite overwhelming.
 Some of the waterstarts saw me enjoy my first – unofficial and uncontrolled – jumps.
 Quite a funky feeling to be so high up in the air…

 I was even doing “360 degrees” turn as I was trying to put the board on while keeping the kite at 12.
 I was pleased to be able to manage that level of control – most of the time anyway.